AdroitTechie/Small-java-projects/README.md

 # TicTacToe
 # playing against computer
 It takes the input from the user and the computer will assign its value in the game board.
-It's Displays Win or Loose respectively.
+At the end it Displays Win or Loose respectively.